 Lastly balance the need to learn, and the permission to fail with an overarching requirement to “get stuff done”.

-Our companies all have limited time to fulfill their potential so mistakes will happen.
+Our companies all have limited time to fulfil their potential so mistakes will happen.
 Don’t just forgive the mistakes – embrace them!
 Learn from them and execute ever faster and better.
 Chris Tottman.
-Notion Capital.
+Notion.